 The broad range of treatment options offered at Cascade Behavioral Health Hospital near Seattle allows us to provide customized treatment for each patient’s needs.
 The intimate care setting creates the opportunity for personal attention from the staff, allowing them to get to know each patient and their family.
 We focus on patient-centered care and believe that it is important for patients to learn more about their own emotional health in order to become more active in their recovery.

 As one of the best schizophrenia treatment centers near Seattle, our staff of leading healthcare experts are genuinely compassionate about each person who comes to us for help.
 Every one of our staff members will listen to your concerns and are committed to treating you as the unique individual that you are.
 The innovative programs we have created are designed to comfort, educate, and empower our patients and their caregivers.
 We take a holistic approach to every aspect of care, which also includes the environment, which is why you will find home-like welcoming spaces designed to support the healing process.

-At Cascade Behavioral Health, we firmly believe in caring for the whole person, not just the symptoms of a condition.
+At Cascade Behavioral Health Hospital, we firmly believe in caring for the whole person, not just the symptoms of a condition.
 When you are struggling with a mental illness it affects you physically, emotionally, mentally, and spiritually.
 Our model of care encompasses a holistic approach to treatment.
 We believe that each patient has rights, responsibilities, and choices when it comes to their health care.
 Additionally, each patient has unique physical, emotional, intellectual, spiritual, and cultural needs.
 This approach to treatment empowers our patients so that they are able to be involved in their own mental health care.

 Treatment approaches for schizophrenia at Cascade Behavioral Health Hospital